-Besides providing hot and cold water, kitchen faucets play an important role in kitchen design.
+Besides providing hot and cold water, kitchen faucets play an important role in kitchen remodeling.
 Design and style may fascinate you, but don’t ignore the practical factors.
 Looks matter, but you don’t have to give up comfort or long-term reliability to get it.
 Buying a kitchen faucet may seem daunting.
 The variety of styles, materials, and finishes and the price range can be confusing.
 You will most likely use your new faucet for a long time, so make sure you enjoy it while you can.

 We’ve consulted with faucet designers, manufacturers, retailers, and plumbers.
 Here are 5 things to think about before you buy a new kitchen faucet.

 If you don’t want a dripping faucet, look for one with ceramic valves instead.
 Although other types of kitchen faucets are usually drip-free for years, they can’t compete with the long-term reliability of ceramic valves.
 A tap with ceramic valves costs about the same as a tap with a standard valve.